DevSteg/personal-portfolio/README.md

     6. [GitHub:](https://github.com/)
         * GitHub was used to store the projects code after being pushed from Git.
     7. [Affinity Designer:](https://affinity.serif.com/en-gb/designer/)
-        * Affinity Designer was used to create the mock images, and the logo.
+        * Affinity Designer was used to create the mock-up images, and the logo.
     8. [Balsamiq:](https://balsamiq.com/)
         * Balsamiq was used to create the [wireframes](assets/wireframes/personal_portfolio_wireframes.pdf) during the design process.
     9. [Favicon.io](https://favicon.io/favicon-converter/)
-        * Favicon.io was used to convert the js-logo to a favicon for the website.
+        * Favicon.io was used to convert the site logo to a favicon for the website.
 The links for the favicon were also copied from favicon.io.

 ## Testing